 4 Things Your Partner Can Do to Help with Getting Pregnant

 There are many things a woman has to do to when trying to get pregnant: we have to track our cycles, take prenatal vitamins, and take control of our health and wellness.
 But, just because we are the ones carrying the baby, doesn’t mean we are the only ones who should be making changes.
-In fact, there are many things your partner can do to help you get pregnant.
-From taking the right vitamins each morning to following your lead on the heath and wellness push, there are a ton of simple things your partner can—and should—be doing as soon as you decide to try to conceive to help with getting pregnant.
+There are many things your partner can do to help you get pregnant.
+From taking the right vitamins each morning to following your lead on the health and wellness push, there are a ton of simple things your partner can—and should—be doing as soon as you decide to try to conceive to help with getting pregnant.

 There’s just one other thing you have to do: e-mail this to your spouse ASAP!

 Taking vitamins is a simple thing your spouse can do every day that helps their body.
 You can find vitamins at your local pharmacy or grocery store that are marketed towards men’s fertility.
 Still, any vitamin that gives you the right daily nutrients is all your partner needs.
 Look for ones that have a lot of Vitamin C and Zinc, which has been proven to increase testosterone levels.
 Encourage your spouse to take them by working together: have him take his at the same time you take your prenatal and turn it into a new routine—these vitamins can help with his overall health long after you have a baby.